christophercurley/calculator/README.md

 # caluclator

 Based on the iPhone caluclator.
+Made with vanilla JS and CSS.